-Police Officer Complaints - Complaints received by any office in the District regarding police officers are to be forwarded to the Office of the Independent Police Auditor.
+Police Officer Complaints-Complaints received by any office in the District regarding sworn or nonsworn police staff or their activities are to be forwarded to the Office of the Independent Police Auditor.
 Complaints may also be made as follows:

 - Office of the Independent Police Auditor Call 510-874-7477 or fill out the complaint form available at www.bart.gov/sites/default/files/docs/OIPA Complaint Form 0.pdf. - BART Police Citizen Review Board Make a public comment at one of their meetings. - BART Police Department Office of Internal Affairs Call 877-679-7000 or email ia@bart.gov.